 Write the “No-Brainer”

 I could talk a bit about writing plays that are timely or producible, but this information is written about elsewhere (and by people far more knowledgeable).
 What I can tell you from my personal experience is that I’ve learned the value, first hand, of writing for commercial appeal.
-I’ve been told by multiple sources that The Gulf is the kind of play a lot of theaters are looking for (and this includes New York): fresh, edgy, short run-time, small cast, female issues — oh, and (ahem) written by a female playwright.
+I’ve been told by multiple sources that The Gulf is the kind of play a lot of theatres are looking for (and this includes New York): fresh, edgy, short run-time, small cast, female issues — oh, and (ahem) written by a female playwright.
 But the same could be said about a multitude of plays that never see the light of day.
 So, I recognize that my recent success has a great deal to do with timing and luck.
-I’m so very fortunate that my first big regional premiere is taking place right in my own backyard (most playwrights don’t get that kind of luck) at a theater that is warm and inviting (it really does feel like family).
+I’m so very fortunate that my first big regional premiere is taking place right in my own backyard (most playwrights don’t get that kind of luck) at a theatre that is warm and inviting (it really does feel like family).
 But damn, it’s a strange world we write in.
 We buy and trade in souls for the chance to get into a room with the material and fall in love.
 But the bottom line is, as an emerging playwright, to even get through the front door, the play has to be an easy choice.